Internet2/grouper/subject/README.txt

 # Getting Subject

-Read-only anonymous access to the Subject CVS repository is now available.
-To perform a CVS checkout, run the following commands.
+Read-only anonymous access to the Subject SVN repository
-When prompted for a password, hit enter.

-  % cvs -z3 -d :pserver:anoncvs@anoncvs.internet2.edu:/home/cvs/i2mi login
-  % cvs -z3 -d :pserver:anoncvs@anoncvs.internet2.edu:/home/cvs/i2mi co subject

-test line
----

-$Id: README.txt,v 1.4 2006-08-07 18:22:12 blair Exp $